 Staff: Andrew: Manager

 Food & drink

 Usual board basis: Full Board

 Food quality: On a recent visit to Tarangire Sopa Lodge we did not stay long enough to sample a meal.
-The manager explained that all meals are served buffet style, however, when the lodge is not very full lunch and dinner may also be a set menu.
-Vegetarian options are always available.
+However, the manager explained that meals are usually served buffet style, but when the lodge is not full, lunch and dinner may be presented as a set menu.
+Dietary requirements are well catered for here.

-Breakfast and dinner are served in the main restaurant and lunch is often served outside by the pool.
-Twice a week a barbecue buffet dinner is served on the barbecue deck.
+Breakfast and dinner are served in the main restaurant and lunch is often served outside, by the pool.
+Twice a week, on Tuesdays and Fridays, a barbecue-buffet dinner is served on the barbecue deck.

 Dining style: Individual Tables

 Dining locations: Indoor and Outdoor Dining

 Drinks included: All drinks are charged extra.
 Soft drinks start from U$2 and wine ranges from U$30 – U$40 a bottle.